wutron/dlcpar/README.txt

 DLCpar is a reconciliation package that maps a gene tree to a species tree by inferring gene duplications, losses, and coalescence (accounting for incomplete lineage sorting).
 DLCpar uses the labeled coalescent tree (LCT) to infer the species and locus to which a gene belongs.

-The two main programs are DLCpar and DLCscape.The DLCpar program generates the most parsimonious reconciliation given the costs for the three event types, while the DLCscape program divides the cost space into regions.
+The two main programs are DLCpar and DLCscape.
+The DLCpar program generates the most parsimonious reconciliation given the costs for the three event types, while the DLCscape program divides the cost space into regions.
 In each region, the total event counts for each reconciliation are the same.

 This package includes the Python source code of the DLCpar and DLCscape programs as well as several useful utilities for working with LCTs.